TylerYep/pytest-idempotent/README.md

     assert x == [9]
 ```

-Adding the `@pytest.mark.test_idempotency` mark automatically splits this test into two - one that tests the regular behavior and one that tests that the function can be called twice without adverse effects.
+Adding the `@pytest.mark.idempotent` mark automatically splits this test into two - one that tests the regular behavior and one that tests that the function can be called twice without adverse effects.

 ```
 ❯❯❯ pytest